mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

 ### What about Fabric?

 - Writing infrastructure code in Python
-- Viable for deployment, not for configuration managing
+- Fine for deployment tool, not for CM
 - Suitable for small environments

 ```python